 Are You a Bully?

 Most of us choose to go into our professions because we care about our patients.
-The majority of us are not bullies at the start, and may not even consider ourselves bullies now.
-But the stresses at work can cause people to behave differently.
-And that behaviour becomes re-inforced until it becomes acceptable and part of the culture in the hospital.
-Clinic or health-care setting.
+The majority of us are not bullies at the start, and may not even consider ourselves bullies now, but the stresses at work can cause people to behave differently, and that behaviour becomes re-inforced until it becomes acceptable and part of the culture in the hospital, clinic or healthcare setting.

 We often go home and mull over the patients that we’ve seen that day; the clinical problems, how we dealt with them, what we might have done differently.
 How often do we stop and think about how we behaved that day?
-Self-reflection is so important for both our clinical and non-clinical development.
+Self-reflection is very important for both our clinical and non-clinical development.

 Here is a checklist to help you think about how your behaviour might impact on others:

 - Do you listen to the other members of your team or do you do all the talking?

 - Do members of your team come to you with ideas or suggestions?

 - Does your sense of humour involve jokes that could be racist, homophobic or sexist?

 - Do you feel that ‘you had it tough so they should too?’